KaushalThakkar/ReactDocument/Introduction/What-is-react.md

 # Why use Reacet Js?

-- The coew objective of React JS is providing the bast possible rendering performance.
+- The core objective of React JS is to provide the best possible rendering performance.

-- It's strength comes form the focus on **Individul Components.**
+- It's strength comes to form the focus on **Individual Components.**

-- In stead of working on the entire web app ReactJS allows a developer to brack down the comlex UI into simpler components.
+- Instead of working on the entire web app ReactJS allows a developer to break down the complex UI into simpler components.

-- Reactjs is definitely good for the web development and give better performance then all other JS language like Angular, Vue.js, Ember etc.
+- Reactjs is definitely good for web development and gives better performance than all other JS languages like Angular, Vue.js, Ember, etc.

 - Reactjs used a special syntax called **JSX** which makes writing js easier.

-- **Reactjs is focus on logic.**
+- **Reactjs is focusing on logic.**

 - **9699** companies reportedly use **React** in their tech stacks, including **Uber, Netflix,** and **Facebook.**
 ![WhoUseReact](https://user-images.githubusercontent.com/64890185/121889035-543acd80-cd36-11eb-99e0-3fc42a69e19e.png)